Charley Turner: Record

 The Stockton Cyclone fought again from 1895 through 1904, after which he retired.
-He died in Stockton on 13 August 1913.

 In his career, Turner officially won 11 fights (knocking out his opponent in nine of the bouts), lost seven (and was knocked out six times), and drew six.

+Death

+In June 1913, The News Tribune reported that Turner was dying from tuberculosis.
+He died at his mother's home in Stockton, California on August 13, 1913.
+His obituary described Turner as a "legitimate middleweight and could easily do 150 pounds.
+He was fast, clever, had short, snappy straight punches and carried a knockout in either glove.
+He was regarded as a wonderful ring general, besides being thoroughly game".